TykTechnologies/tyk-helm-chart/README.md

 > *Important Note regarding TLS:* This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the files in the certs/ folder.

+## Install Tyk Community Edition
+To install, *first modify the `values_community_edition.yaml` file to add redis and mongo details*:

+	helm install -f ./values_community_edition.yaml ./tyk-pro

+> **Warning**: Tyk Service Mesh capability is not currently supported with Tyk CE

+## Install Tyk Pro
 To install, *first modify the `values.yaml` file to add redis and mongo details, and add your license*:

 	helm install -f ./values.yaml ./tyk-pro

-Follow the instructions in the Notes that follow the installation to install the controller.
+Follow the instructions in the Notes that follow the installation to install the controller for Service Mesh sidecar injection.

 ## Important things to remember: Nodes are Segmented